How Not to Take a Gift Basket Picture

 Once I received the photos, I saw the horror of my decision.
 You can see the result in the above picture.

-The watercolor background clashes horribly with the gift basket designs.
+The watercolor background clashes terribly with the gift basket designs.
 It’s distracting and does everything to keep my gift baskets in my hands rather than sell anything.

 What a lesson.
 Thank goodness I didn’t pay a separate fee for those pictures.